 First rule is, never have more than 1 antivirus application installed at once.
 Two or more can interact with each other and allow infection in.
-A good software firewall is also advised as Windows Firewall, whilst good, is protecting one-way only, incoming, by default, whereas a software one protects incoming and outgoing.
+A good software firewall is also advised as Windows Firewall, whilst good, is protecting one-way (incoming) only by default, whereas a software one protects incoming and outgoing.
 (Windows Firewall can be configured two-way with rules and exceptions etc. but usually one needs the help of 3rd-party software anyway for that, and how to do that is for another website to tell you, Google it, with McAfee Security you don't need it anyway).

 This document discusses a few anti-malware applications and gives some advice on what to do in the event your machine becomes infected.